 This section should include all extracurricular activities and interests that relate to the position you seek.
 This section is also very useful when you do not have much experience to work with.

-So let’s say Tom was part of the university’s entrepreneur program, volunteered to organize food delivery to the city’s homeless population. and blogs about new business startups in the local area.
+So let’s say Tom was part of his university’s entrepreneur program, volunteered to organize food delivery to the city’s homeless population. and blogged about new business startups in the local area while in school.

 Tom can list this section as: